Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libaec/README.md

 -   But the `aec` program does no longer exist.
 It is now called `graec` and needs to be compiled separately as it is only meant for internal testing.
 So it was removed from the `sanity_check_commands`.

+-   Switched to the new EasyConfig parameters in 25.09.

+### Version 1.1.7 for 26.03

+-   Trivial port of the EasyConfig for 1.1.4 in 25.09.